SonarSource/sonarlint-vscode/README.md

 Please read here about why we [deprecated the "Suggest New Features" category](https://community.sonarsource.com/t/introducing-the-product-manager-for-a-day-subcategories/68606) on the Community Forum.
 The truth is that it's extremely difficult for someone outside SonarSource to comply with our roadmap and expectations.
 Therefore, we typically only accept minor cosmetic changes and typo fixes.

 With that in mind, if you would like to submit a code contribution, please create a pull request for this repository.
-Please explain your motives to contribute this change: what problem you are trying to fix, what improvement you are trying to make.
+Please explain your motives to contribute: what problem you are trying to fix, what improvement you are trying to make.

 Make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style) and all tests are passing.